 Competition for places on courses is fierce.
 Some substantial practical paid or voluntary experience is very helpful for applications to be successful.
 Many local archives are prepared to accommodate volunteers interested in a career in archives.
 See the ARA guidance on work experience placements.

 Principal employment sectors are national archives or museums, universities, businesses and charities.
 Just under half the archivists in the UK and Ireland are employed in local government.
 Although very few archivists are self-employed, opportunities for this are growing.

 Most jobs are advertised through ARC Recruitment.
 This ARA publlication is sent to all members and becomes available later to non-members through the Association's website.
 Jobs are also advertised occasionally in the national and local press, and on the archives-nra email discussion list.

-Once qualified, archivists are encouraged to undertake the Archives and Records Association's Registration Scheme, which demonstrates a commitment to continuing professional development and improves career prospects.
+Once qualified, archivists are encouraged to undertake the Archives and Records Association's Professional Development Programme, which demonstrates a commitment to continuing professional development and improves career prospects.

 See ARA's salary recommendation here.